Book and Digital Media Studies (MA)

 During your second semester you will choose two options from the following specialisations:

-- History of the Book;
+- History of the Book: Research Seminar;

-- Digital Access to Cultural Heritage;
+- Digital Access to Textual Heritage.

 The second part of the second semester is spent writing your MA thesis.

-The programme offers four specialisations:
+The programme offers three specialisations:

-Specialisation 1: Digital Access to Cultural Heritage
+Specialisation 1: Digital Access to Textual Heritage

-In Digital Access to Cultural Heritage, you focus on the various ways in which cultural heritage institutions offer access to their digital collections.
+In Digital Access to Textual Heritage, you focus on the various ways in which cultural heritage institutions offer access to their digital collections.
 The course concentrates on topics such as crowd sourcing, digital preservation, support for digital scholarship and intellectual property and how these are transforming textual media.
 Special emphasis is placed on the interaction between the providers and the users of digital information.

-Specialisation 2: History of the Book
+Specialisation 2: History of the Book – Research Seminar

-Specialisation 3: Contemporary Academic Publishing
+Specialisation 3: Dynamics in Scholarly Publishing

 To get an impression of possible topics, see the recent MA theses listed below.